-The CENO Browser allows you to change some Ouinet-specific settings and get information about your client in a simple manner.
-This should not be needed for normal operation, but it may be useful to help test different strategies against network interference, and to report issues with the app.
+CENO Browser allows you to change some Ouinet-specific settings and get information about your client in a simple manner.
+This should not be needed for normal operation, but it would be helpful for testing different strategies against network interference, as well as reporting issues with the app.

-Technical note: These options are provided by the CENO Extension, a Firefox extension which comes installed out of the box with CENO and takes care of proper integration with Ouinet like enabling content injection and cache retrieval under public browsing, hinting the user about the source of the content being visualized, and warning about new versions of Ouinet.
+Technical note: These options are provided by the CENO Extension, a Firefox extension which comes installed out of the box with CENO and takes care of proper integration with Ouinet, like enabling content injection and cache retrieval under public browsing, hinting the user about the source of the content being visualized, and notifying about new versions of Ouinet.

-The four check boxes on the top of the page selectively enable or disable the different mechanisms that CENO as a Ouinet client uses to retrieve content while using either public or private browsing tabs.
-All boxes are enabled by default):
+The four checkboxes on the top of the page selectively enable or disable the different mechanisms or sources that CENO as a Ouinet client uses to retrieve content while using either public or private browsing tabs.
+All boxes are enabled by default.

-Origin access: When enabled, this allows CENO to try to reach the origin server directly before attempting the rest of mechanisms below.
+Direct from website (or origin access) allows CENO to try to reach the origin server directly before attempting other mechanisms enabled below.

-This mechanism works in both private and public browsing modes, though content thus retrieved cannot be shared with others.
+Although this mechanism works in both private and public browsing modes, content thus retrieved cannot be shared with others.

-In case that getting most Web content is not particularly slow or expensive, direct access may be more than enough for most of the cases.
+If getting most Web content is not particularly slow or expensive, this mechanism may be more than enough for most use cases.
 However, such direct connections may be tracked by your ISP or government.
-Disabling this option may avoid such connections and trivial tracking to some extent (but not completely, see risks).
+To some extent, disabling this option may avoid such connections and trivial tracking (but not completely, see risks).

 Also, when accessing a Web site over insecure HTTP (instead of the more secure HTTPS), a censor may intercept the connection and supply the user with a bogus site, a tampering which CENO cannot detect by itself.
-In such case it may help to disable this option and thus always resort to other, safer CENO mechanisms.
+In such cases, it may help to disable this option and thus always resort to other, safer CENO mechanisms.
 Please check the section on troubleshooting to learn more about this issue.

 This mechanism only works in private browsing mode.

 When accessing content over HTTPS, only origin servers will be able to decrypt traffic.
 When using plain HTTP, the injector may also see the unencrypted traffic (but it should still not sign or share its content with others).
-Other participants like bridges will never see the unencrypted traffic.
+Other participants, such as bridges, will never see the unencrypted traffic.

-Injector access: This option enables CENO to strip any private information from requests and send them to an injector.
-The injector shall get the content from an origin server, sign it and send it back to CENO, which shall start seeding it.
+Via the CENO network (public) (or injector access) enables CENO to strip any private information from requests and send them to an injector.
+The injector gets the content from an origin server, signs it, and sends it back to CENO - which then begins seeding it.

 This mechanism only works in public browsing mode.

-Distributed cache: This allows CENO to try to retrieve content from the distributed cache (i.e. from other CENO and Ouinet clients seeding it).
+Shared by other CENO users allows CENO to try to retrieve content from the distributed cache, i.e. from other CENO and Ouinet clients seeding it.

 This mechanism only works in public browsing mode.

 - CENO Browser indicates the exact version of CENO that you are using.
 Also include in reports.

 - Ouinet shows the version of Ouinet backing CENO.
 Also include in reports.